 Production began from two newly completed horizontal wells, at a combined rate of 37,000 barrels per day, in March 2014.
 In one of the new wells, Tawke-21, eight productive fracture corridors penetrated by a 980-meter horizontal section in the main Cretaceous reservoir interval flowed an average rate of 9,700 barrels per day each.
 In the other well, Tawke-22, located six kilometers away, seven productive fracture corridors penetrated by an 800-meter horizontal section flowed an average rate of 8,800 barrels per day each.
 Both wells are subject to wellbore and surface facilities limitations.

 Two previous Tawke horizontal wells came on production in the second half of last year, three wells are currently drilling and two more are scheduled which, together with Tawke-21 and Tawke-22, will bring the total number of horizontal wells in the field to nine by the end of 2014.

 Increasing Processing Capacity

 At end 2013, the Tawke field had wellhead production capacity of 155,000 bopd.
-Current processing capacity stands at 100,000 bopd, with this level being successfully tested over a 72-hour period in May 2013.
-Surface processing capacity is planned to increase to 200,000 bopd by year end 2014 through the utilisation of early production facilities.
+The operator confirmed in June 2014 that plans to increase Tawke deliverability to 200,000 barrels per day by the end of the year continue on schedule.
 Success in the 2014 horizontal drilling programme could lead to further increases in processing capacity going forward.
 To facilitate the higher volumes, a new 24 inch pipeline is planned from the field to the Tawke partners’ Fishkabur export facility.
 The Tawke partners also plan further drilling on the Peshkabir discovery during 2014, which will appraise the discovered resource and test upside potential.